mrdrbob/aoc-2021/README.md

 This is like calculating pi by throwing hotdogs.
 Sure, it gets approximately the correct answer, but it's messy and dumb looking.

+## Day 17 - Part 2

+Part 1 was so ugly I mostly ignored it writing part 2.
+This time I made a few assumptions and tweaked how I decided what velocities I would try.
+Then I brute-forced through all the possibilities I thought were realistic.

+For X velocities, because the target is always right of 0,0, I start at 1.
+I try velocities up to the target's farthest vertical edge.
+If the velocity is more than that, then it will overshoot every time.

+For y velocities, it's a little trickier.
+For my starting velocity, I picked an arbitrary starting point of the most negative horizontal edge multiplied by five.
+The end velocity is the farthest horizontal edge (inverted, because that's how the y access works), on the same principal as the highest x velocities.

+Then I just try every possible combination.
+I'm sure there are more clever ways to do this, but I'm already several days behind.
+It works.
+It's gross.
+It'll do.